NikolaosGazis/Fuzzy-Logic-Traffic-Controller/README.md

 ## Features

-Fuzzy Logic Controller: The scikit-fuzzy library is used to implement a fuzzy logic controller in which the value of green duration on every traffic light l, N= H(L) is determined by the queue that any driver waiting for at L.
+Fuzzy Logic Controller: The scikit-fuzzy library is used to implement a fuzzy logic controller in which the value of green duration on every traffic light l, N= H(L) is determined by the queue that any driver waiting for at Light.

 User-Defined Arrival Rates: Users can provide mean arrival rate of cars at any traffic light, which further improves the realism.
 The program checks the range of inputs as they must lie in requirements.